Once you have chosen a home care provider that best meets your needs, they must provide you with a Home Care Agreement.

 - How much could I be asked to contribute to my care costs?

-Service providers can charge an exit amount if you choose to end the agreement.
-If they do want to charge an exit amount, they must discuss this with you and include the agreed amount in your Home Care Agreement.
+Prior to 1 January 2023, service providers can charge an exit amount if you choose to end the agreement.
+If they want to charge an exit amount, they must discuss this with you and include the agreed amount in your Home Care Agreement.
 They must also display their maximum exit amount on this website.
 You can search for this using the Find a provider tool.

 Your provider must give you monthly statements once services begin.
 Your monthly statements will show you:

 Talk to your service provider about how you want to receive your statement - paper, email, or web-based.